mhightower83/event-logger/README.md

-# Evlog a Simple Event Logger for Debugging
+# EvLog a Simple Event Logger for Debugging
 * TODO: Explain core changes needed to use etc.
 * TODO: Explain how to use